h2tc-roboticsx/H2TC/doc/data_file_explanation.md

 ## Annotations
 <!-- <details><summary>Exlanation about annotation labels </summary> -->
-Before reading the file details below, please check the [annotation tutorial](https://github.com/lipengroboticsx/H2TC_code/tree/main/#annotator) and our [paper](todo) first to capture how we annotate the dataset.
+Before reading the file details below, please check our [annotation tutorial](https://github.com/lipengroboticsx/H2TC_code/tree/main/#annotator) and [paper](todo) first to capture how we annotate the dataset.

 * **{take ID}.json**: metadata and the annotation data of the take.
-  * status: annotation status.
+  * status: Annotation status of the take.
-    * 1: finished
+    * 1: The annotation is finished
-    * 0: not finished
+    * 0: Not finished
-    * -1: problematic that needs further check
+    * -1: The annotation is problematic and needs further check
-  * take_id: The index of the take, e.g. 00000 for the first take
+  * take_id: The index of the take, e.g. 000000 for the first take
-  * object: The name of the object being thrown or caught in this take, e.g. 'basketball'
+  * object: The name of the object thrown/caught in this take, e.g. 'basketball'
   * catch_result: The result of catching.
-    * 1: success
+    * 1: Success
-    * 0: failed
+    * 0: Fail
-  * sub1_cmd: The instruction given to the primary subject (subject 1) to instruct the behavior of throwing or catching.
+  * sub1_cmd: The [instruction](https://github.com/lipengroboticsx/H2TC_code/tree/main/#annotator) given to the primary subject (subject 1) to instruct his/her behavior of throwing or catching.
 See our [paper](toadd) for more details.
 Please refer to [log.xlsx](#supporting-files) for the explanation of the attributes below.
+Note the actual human behaviors are also annotated below.
     * subject_id: The id of the primary subject
     * hand: The grasp mode, `single` or `both`
-    * position: The 2 -dimensional initial standing location (x, z)
+    * position: The 2-dimensional discrete initial standing location (x, z)
     * action: `throw` or `catch`
   * sub2_cmd: The instruction given to the auxiliary subject (subject 2).
 See our [paper](toadd) for more details.
+Note the actual human behaviors are also annotated below.
     * subject_id: The  id of the auxiliary subject
     * hand: The grasp mode, `single` or `both`
-    * position:  The 2 -dimensional initial standing location (x, z)
+    * position:  The 2-dimensional discrete initial standing location (x, z)
     * action: `throw` or `catch`
-    * hand_vertical: The relative vertical position of the hand(s) for  catch
+    * hand_vertical: The relative vertical position of the hand(s) to  throw or catch an object
       * value: `overhead`, `overhand`, `chest` or `underhand`
-    * hand_horizontal: The relative horizontal position of the hand(s) for catch
+    * hand_horizontal: The relative horizontal position of the hand(s) to  catch an object
       * value: `right`, `middle` or `left`
       * This attribute is only given when the auxiliary subject  is supposed to catch
     * throwing_speed: The relative speed of throwing away the object
       * value: `fast`, `normal` or `slow`
-      * This is only given when the  auxiliary subject  is supposed to throw
+      * This attribute is only given when the  auxiliary subject  is supposed to throw
   * throw: The annotation data for the moment `throw`.
     * hand: The actual grasp mode for throwing the object
       * value: `left`, `right` or `both`
-      * This is different from "hand" in the subjects' instruction above in two ways: 1) It replaces the `single` with `left` and `right`; 2) It represents the thrower's actual grasp mode in the recorded activity, which may be different from the instruction.
+      * This is different from "hand" in the subjects' instruction above in two ways: 1) It details the `single` with `left` and `right`; 2) It represents the thrower's actual grasp mode in the recorded activity, which may be different from the instruction.
     * hand_vertical_thrower: The relative vertical position of the hand(s) of the thrower at the moment `throw`
       * value: `overhead`, `overhand`, `chest` or `underhand`
     * hand_vertical_catcher: Similar to the above "hand_vertical_thrower" but for the catcher
     * hand_horizontal_thrower: The relative horizontal position of the hand(s) of the thrower at the moment `throw`
       * value: `right`, `middle` or `left`
     * hand_horizontal_catcher: Similar to the above "hand_horizontal_thrower" but for the catcher
-    * position_thrower: The actual location of the thrower at the moment `throw`
+    * position_thrower: The actual exact location of the thrower at the moment `throw`
-      * x, z: 2 dimensional position
+      * x, z: 2-dimensional position
       <!-- * this is different from the `position` in the previous subject command like "sub2_cmd" -->
-    * position_catcher: The actual location of the catcher at the moment `throw`.
+    * position_catcher: The actual exact location of the catcher at the moment `throw`.
-      * x, z: 2 dimensional position
+      * x, z: 2-dimensional position
-    * object_flying_speed: The average flying speed of the thrown-away object in a unit of m/s.
+    * object_flying_speed: The average flying speed of the thrown object (during free flying) in a unit of m/s.
     * time_point: The timestamps and frame indexes of all streams at the moment `throw`
       * stream id
         * frame: The frame index of the corresponding stream